 Using P4LOG

-The P4LOG environment variable allows you to specify the name and path of the file to which Helix Server errors are written.
+The P4LOG environment variable allows you to specify the name and path of the file to which Helix Core Server errors are written.

 The default level of verbose logging is governed by hard-coded thresholds.
-Verbosity of the log file produced by Helix Server can be set by invoking p4d with the -vtrack flag.
+Verbosity of the log file produced by Helix Core Server can be set by invoking p4d with the -vtrack flag.

 The p4d server produces diagnostic output to help identify performance problems and is on by default but can be turned off or adjusted with the -vtrack=x flag to the server.
 Any user commands that exceed certain thresholds for resource usage (CPU, lapse time, database I/O, network I/O, among other things) automatically get logged into the server error log P4LOG.
 The levels that can be set with -vtrack=x are: